The Media and Entertainment Law Review: Editor's Preface

 I am pleased to serve as editor and US chapter author of this important survey work on the evolving state of the law around the world as affects the day-to-day operations of the media and entertainment industries.

 The pandemic is hardly the only global phenomenon accelerating changes to media and entertainment.
 We continue to see a rise in challenges to press freedom by repressive government regimes – a phenomenon, it should be noted, that has been testing the strength of free speech traditions in the world's most protective speech regime, the United States.
-The manifestations include increased censorship, reduced transparency, and more appalling acts of violence against journalists and editors.
-Around the world, businesses, governments and legal regimes continue to adapt to technological change, with the increased use of artificial intelligence and 'deep fakes' just a few of the examples at the forefront.
+The manifestations include increased censorship, reduced transparency and more appalling acts of violence against journalists and editors.
+Around the world, business, governments and legal regimes continue to adapt to technological change, with the increased use of artificial intelligence and 'deep fakes' just a few of the examples at the forefront.

 This work is designed to serve as a brief topical overview, not as the definitive or last word on the subject.
 You or your legal counsel properly should continue to serve that function.